jeffreyadams/atlasofliegroups-docs/tutorial/video_4A/comp_series_char_formulas.rst

    atlas>

-So we have three representations at infinitesimal character ``rho`` and we have one extra at different infinitesimal character.
+So the second row says that we have three representations for :math:`PGL(2,R)` at infinitesimal character ``rho`` and we have one extra at a different infinitesimal character.